Living in an apartment or dorm can pose some interesting issues for those wanting houseplants to bring a little nature indoors.

 Soft succulents – These toughies require some indirect light, do well in small pots, store water like a cactus and come in a variety of sizes and colors.
 Consider succulent Echeveria type plants and small potted cactus for your small space.,

-Pothos or Philodendron – Most of the varieties grown for indoor use (Neon, Marble Queen, Jade, and Golden pothos), grow downward like an ivy.
+Pothos or Philodendron – Most of the varieties grown for indoor use (Neon, Marble Queen, Jade, and Golden pothos plants), grow downward like an ivy.

 Lots of colors, although with lower light the colors will not be as vibrant, few pest problems and require limited quantities of water.